-This port is used to output the high speed IQ signal to host.
-The program manual show the usage method.
+This port is only used to output the high speed IQ signal to host.
+The program manual shows the detail.

 2.2.4 USB-OTG port

 This is a USB 2.0 standard port that supports OTG, and it's mainly used to control dedicated accessories.
 It can also be converted to a ethernet port using USB/RJ45 converter.
 Please refer to the program manual for details.